 In my capstone project at CMU, we worked with Houghton Mifflin Harcourt on improving a current software program for struggling readers, and proposing concepts for the next version of the program.
 Five CMU METALS students grouped together and formed the team EvolvEd.
 I collaborated with the product manager, UX researchers and another product designer.

 My role on the team was the product designer & Tech lead, which was in charge of conducting interviews and competitive analysis, sketching storyboards, crafting user flow and wireframes, designing some of the activity screens and story visuals, and implementing the functional MVP.
 I also iterated the final prototype based on the in-person user test results.

 The project lasted for eight months.
-We conducted user research in the first half and proposed eight solutions in the spring presentation.
+We conducted user research in the first half.
 Based on insights from the research and the needs of HMH, we spent the second half creating an interactive storytelling prototype, Endeavor, that will help students become more fluent readers and provide targeted practice as necessary, informed by student log data.
 We iterated five rounds with user feedback and log data to balance the student learning outcome, user experience and business value.

 WHAT is the problem?

 There are many struggling readers suffering from dyslexia from 3rd to 12th grade.
 The original program published by our clients is in widely use across schools in the United States.
 However, many students do not use the program as expected, leading to inefficient course time and minor progress in reading.